Afcon 2019: Why it is the wrong time to fire Kenya coach Sebastien Migne | Goal.com

 Migne helped Kenya reach Afcon in the first attempt.

-When the Frenchman was hired more than s year ago, his mandate was to qualify the team for the 2021 Africa Cup of Nations finals.
+When the Frenchman was hired more than one year ago, his mandate was to qualify the team for the 2021 Africa Cup of Nations finals.

 He did it two years early by helping Kenya qualify for the 2019 edition.
 Migne took over a team which had almost given up on qualifying after going down 2-1 to Sierra Leone in their first match.